Plum Guide's Favourite Things to Do in Essex

 Essex is one of the top spots in the UK to spy these slippery guys in their natural habitat.
 Head to Hamford Water National Nature Reserve for a tour that takes in twelve miles of the coast.
 Wallasea Island is a maze of creeks and inlets for walking and wildlife spotting, and a favourite hangout spot for seals.

 Amble around the grounds of a Victorian stately home and forget about the home you actually live in.
-Audley End House and Gardens is a spectacular monument to a bygone era and whoever is in charge of the plants and stuff really know what they’re doing.
+Audley End House and Gardens is a spectacular monument to a bygone era, and whoever is in charge of the plants and stuff really know what they’re doing.
 They host special events throughout the summer where people dress up as rich people and their servants.
 If you plan your outfit well enough you will blend in, so take your best Lord/Lady of the manor attire.
-Alternatively, stay in a spacious Essex home of your own, like A World Together.

 Explore the coast

 Phwoarr, 350 miles of coastline, you’re bound to find a spot where there is nobody to photobomb your holiday snap.
 Good luck.
 From the art gallery of Martello Beach to the longest pleasure pier in the world at Southend, the coast of Essex is chock full of gems.
 Pack your bucket and spade and start dreaming of the overpriced ice cream now.